jamierose528/jamierose528/README.md

  <br>
  <br>
  <table>
-<p>Hello!
+<td>Hello!
 My name is Jamie and I am currently a student at UCLA learning fullstack web development.

 I have a background in film-making and design.
-My bachelor's degree is in Screenwriting and Producing from Regent's University London, and I am self-taught in graphic design and photography.</p>
+My bachelor's degree is in Screenwriting and Producing from Regent's University London, and I am self-taught in graphic design and photography.</td>
   </table>

 <!--